Where to Eat in Charleston?

-"Charleston is a foodie town," locals are fond of saying.
-They say it when you ask for a restaurant recommendation, when they're rehashing last night's dinner out, or when happy hour starts to wind down and it's time to plan the evening's next move.
-"Charleston is a foodie town."
+“Charleston is a foodie town,” locals are fond of saying.
+They say it when you ask for a restaurant recommendation to eat in Charleston, when they’re rehashing last night’s dinner out, or when happy hour starts to wind down and it’s time to plan the evening’s next move.
+“Charleston is a foodie town.”

 If you can have dinner at just one restaurant in Charleston, make it at Chez Nous.
 With an ever-changing and tiny menu (seriously: just two appetizers, two entrees, and two deserts are offered every day), this intimate restaurant tucked away in a candle-lit old house at the end of an alley offers an experience so special and delicious you’ll be dreaming about it for months afterwards.
 When we visited, the menu just happened to be a (mostly) vegetarian feast — homemade cavatelli with brocolli rabe, ricotta salata and bread crumbs; a brothy, herb-infused soup of swiss chard topped with a poached egg; mussels with fresh chickpeas, beans, and farro; shrimp with espelette; gateau Basque; and a local cheese — but other recent menus have featured everything from grilled sardines with fennel to braised rabbit in vinegar and paprika to local wreckfish with anchovy sauce.
 Check the restaurant’s Instagram for a preview of each day’s menu, and be sure to make a reservation.